 “From being an NHS volunteer to helping local communities with deliveries and picking up prescriptions to helping a friend’s child with a virtual lesson, reading together remotely or being part of volunteer groups to help with a phone call to lonely people, it all helps,” she says.

 Cassiobury Court is here for you throughout the coronavirus crisis.
-We are still operating our rehabilitation services as before, and are able to offer residential rehab services, counselling and wellbeing therapies.
-Just give us a call on 01923 369161 to get started and we can guide you from there.
-Alternatively text the word HELP to 83222 and we will get in touch with you.
+We are still operating our rehabilitation services as before, and are able to offer drug and alcohol residential rehab services, counselling and wellbeing therapies.